Free and exclusive discount codes for hundreds of tours and & travel services in Iceland 🇮🇸

 Pagan origins and hardscrabble life

 During the settlement era, people would celebrate the pagan festival of the solstice in style.
 Chieftains would do their best to outdo each other with grand feasts.
-However, Iceland got hit hard when the country’s climate became colder and harsher in the fourteenth and fifteenth centuries.
-This is known as the ‘little ice age.
-Plagues and volcanic eruptions added to the misery of a colder climate.
-Icelanders were reduced to eking out a living with sustenance farming in a cold and unforgiving climate.
+Iceland got hit hard when the country’s climate became colder and harsher in the fourteenth and fifteenth centuries.
+This is known as the ‘Litle Ice Age.
+Frequent plagues, long, brutal winters, little (or no availability) of imported goods, famine, and destructive volcanic eruptions piled up in a heap of misery throughout the centuries.
+Not to sound dramatic, but Icelanders were sometimes on the edge of extinction.
+It didn’t help that the ruling classes responded to the challenging conditions by doubling down on unproductive sustenance agriculture.
+It is popular to blame the Danish king for all the hardship and his ministers, but the Danes had limited power over their remote dominion.

 Harsh laws that placed most people in indentured servitude to farmers stifled all economic and social progress.
-Farmhands were basically completely beholden to farmers to either owned or leased enough land to be eligable to have servants.
+Farmhands were utterly beholden to farmers who owned or leased enough land to be eligible to have servants.
 Corporal punishment was on the cards if you were not in the service of a farmer.
 Indentured servitude was the law until the end of the nineteenth century, and people could finally pursue a better life and move to the emerging towns and villages by the seaside.
-One could argue that these restrictions on social and economic life condemned the country to be a poverty stricken backwater compared to other countries in Northern Europe.
+One could argue that these restrictions on social and economic life condemned the country to be a poverty-stricken backwater.
 Consider that until the dawn of the 19th century, Iceland had no urban centers.
-It beggars belief, but it is still true.
+It beggars belief, but it is still valid.
 But how did people celebrate Christmas in all this hardship?

 Surprise feasts!

-In the north of Iceland, it was traditional to surprise the farmhands with an unexpected feast on the advent.
+Let’s start with something pleasant.
+In northern Iceland, it was traditional to surprise the farmhands with an unexpected Advent feast.
 The farmer’s wife had dictatorial powers when doling out the daily food ration to the farmhands and dependents.
 A competent matron would not be too generous with the all-important food supply.
-But one evening on the advent, she would make an exception and generously give out smoked sheep meat, sausages, butter, and flatbread.
+But even despite the advent, she would make an exception and generously give out smoked sheep meat, sausages, butter, and flatbread.
 The aim was to surprise everyone with this generosity.
 All work on the farm would cease, and people would immediately dig in.
-The farmhands would chip in on big and prosperous farms, so there would be even more of these evening feasts.
+The farmhands would chip in on hefty and prosperous farms to make the most of the feast.

-The work was so hard on the advent that the last week before Christmas was called stick week.
-That refers to sticks of wood, called waking sticks, that people would use to keep their eyes open so they wouldn’t fall asleep working.
+The work was Adventd on Advent, and the last week before Christmas was called ‘Stick week.’
+That refers to small sticks of wood, called waking sticks that people would use to keep their eyes open so they wouldn’t fall asleep while working.
 I kid you not.
 Another idea for HR!

-Dealing with trolls and scary hidden people was essential for old-time Icelandic Christmas
+Cannibal trolls and scary hidden people were essential for old-time Icelandic Christmas

 Yule is an ancient festival, much older than Christianity.
-In iceland, old traditions would linger, despite the pious Christianity practiced in the country.
-Catholicism was introduced in around 1000 AD but Icelanders switched to Lutheranism in the middle of the sixteenth century.
-Nevertheless, people believed that frightful hidden people, monsters, and trolls roamed around Yule and New Year’s Eve.
+In Iceland, old traditions and superstitions lingered despite the pious Christianity practiced in the country.
+Christian Catholicism was adopted as the country’s religion in 1000 CE.
+Icelanders switched to Lutheranism in the middle of the sixteenth century.
+That made things even more bleak since the pious Lutherans despised fun in any shape or form.
+However, it was hard to shake ancient superstitions.
+Icelanders believed malicious, hidden people, monsters, and trolls roamed around Yule and New Year’s Eve.
+This led to the perfect storm of awfulness for children, frightened with multiple threats from all directions if they did not behave during the Advent, Christmas, and New Year’s celebrations.’

 Yule lad stealing delicious skyr from hungry children.